 Maryland leads the country in ensuring that students can start the day ready to learn with the Maryland Meals for Achievement (MMFA) program.
 MMFA provides state funding to supplement federal meal reimbursements so that schools can offer breakfast in the classroom for all students at no charge.
 A school is eligible when at least 40 percent of students qualify for free or reduced-price meals.
 Participating schools enjoy significantly higher breakfast participation, improved student attendance, and improved student behavior.
-In the 2018-2019 school year, 485 schools participated in MMFA, up from 460 in the 2017-2018 school year.
+In the 2022-2023 school year, 581 schools are participating in MMFA, up from 485 in the 2018-2019 school year.

 Though state funding for MMFA is limited, all eligible schools can and should apply.